-Professor Richard Shuey, Department of Business
+Richard Shuey, Department of Business

 This course will look at the good, bad, and ugly ways used by American business in the development of capitalism from slavery to riches.
 We'll look at how the American character was developed through self-reliance, industrialization, unionization, greed, and social responsibility.
 Special attention will be devoted to the role of Greater Cincinnati in the development of American business enterprise.
 A field trip to the Cincinnati Museum Center will be a required part of this

 Learning How to Succeed as a Dictator

-Everybody wants to rule the world; but what are the steps needed to become a successful dictator?
+Everybody wants to rule the world; but what are the steps needed to become the successful dictator?
 Students will explore the wonderful world of authoritarianism, be introduced to those characteristics of the successful dictator, and see examples of dictatorship while developing their own ideal of the perfect world in which they would rule.

 Father Gerald Twaddell, Department of Philosophy

-Professor Becky Bilbo, Department of Art
+Kirk Mayhew, Department of Art